Do Go On - 360 - Alan Turing & The Enigma

 Yeah, and it's the other way around for us.

-Despite this, Alan continued to demonstrate remarkable abilities
+Despite this, Ellen continued to demonstrate remarkable abilities.

 Like it just came very naturally to him.